 Subscribers may elect not to receive e-mail from third parties when e-mail information is collected, and in response to any e-mail received.
 Subscribers may change their preferences at any time online following a link form received e-mail, by e-mailing to email@example.com.

 If you have indicated that you are interested in receiving offers or information from selected PCI sponsors or advertisers, your personal information would also be used by PCI to contact you or to send you e-mail materials and other mailings on their behalf.
 Your personal information is never shared with third parties.
-The information submitted by them is fully screened by PCI and must, in our judgement, be of value to the defence and security communities.
+The information submitted by them is fully screened by PCI and must, in our judgment, be of value to the defence and security communities.
 However, you always have the option to tell us not to send offers for other products or services.

 If you enter a contest or participate in other promotional activities offered by PCI, your personal information will be used to administer the promotion, including the use of your name and selected other information for the purposes of contacting, announcing and promoting the winners of the promotion.